 Without getting into too much of the “nuts and bolts” and the intricacies of how the German health care system works, I will try and keep this as simple as possible and as specific as possible as how it relates to one’s VA disability compensation amount.

-month (yearly €64.350,- or less)-called “Jahresarbeitsentgeltgrenze”- must be insured through on of the many Statutory health insurances such as the AOK, IKK, BKK, Barmer, TK or the Mobile Krankenkasse etc… Anyone earning more than the above amount can seek health insurance through either a Statutory health insurance on a voluntary basis or a private company.
+Health insurance in Germany became mandatory for everyone residing there as of 2007.
+Everyone must be able to show they are health insured either through the “Gesetzlichen Krankenversicherung” (Statutory health insurance – abv. as “GKV”) or a “privat Krankenversicherung” (Private health insurance – abv. as “PKV”), or be able to prove similar coverage through other means such as TRICARE etc… Generally, anyone earning €5.550,- (gross) or less a month -yearly €66.600,- or less (2023)-called “Jahresarbeitsentgeltgrenze”- must be insured through on of the many Statutory health insurances such as the AOK, IKK, BKK, Barmer, TK or the Mobile Krankenkasse etc… Anyone earning more than the above amount can seek health insurance through either a Statutory health insurance on a voluntary basis or a private company.

 "Gesetzlichen Krankenversicherung" (GKV):

 There are two types of Statutory health insurance: 1) the “Pflichtversicherung” (mandatory) and 2) the “Freiwilligeversicherung” (voluntary);

 "Privat Krankenversicherung" (PKV):

 If someone has earned income of €5.550,- (gross) a month or more, is self-employed or a Freelancer, a Student, is retired (and not covered by their retirement provider), a Soldier, or a Civil servant, they may elect to be health insured through a private company.
 However, being insured through a private company is based on one’s health and not on one’s income.
 For someone receiving VA disability compensation, this will probably not be an option.